Integrated Theatre Command (India): Critical commentary

 Retd.
 Air Chief Marshal S Krishnaswamy, the former Chief of Air Staff, wrote an article in The Indian Express titled, "Why theatre commands is an unnecessary idea" where he conveys that the idea of dividing India into "Theatre Command(s) may seemingly have some operational advantage" but "the permanency of dividing our territory into Operational Theatres as a defence measure seems preposterous.
 And to state that such a division is required to defend our country more effectively sounds alarming."
 Air Marshal Narayan Menon writes that Integrated Theatre Commands work for United States, Russia and China is because militarily they are countries which are self-sufficient while "India is in a completely different and subordinate class" in terms of military expenditure and "shortages in personnel, equipment and firepower" in all three of the services.
 Maj Gen (Retd) SB Asthana notes that the idea of Integrated Theatre Commands in India "seems to be driven more by economic considerations and less by operational inadequacies".

 Group Captain Anant Bewoor (Retd.) opposes theaterisation for India, stating that countries with Integrated Theatre Commands, such as the United States, Russia, and China, have different international expeditionary goals as compared to India.
 India neither has the forces for Integrated Commands, nor the geographical and strategic need, nor the international expeditionary ambitions.
 He also points out that Pakistan, which does not have Integrated Theatre Commands, causes so much damage to India, nevertheless.
-Retd.
-Air Commodore Jasjit Singh also commented that theatre commands are generally used for foreign operations, and India does not need such a force.
+Air Commodore Jasjit Singh (Retd.) also commented that theatre commands are generally used for foreign operations, and India does not need such a force.
 Air Commodore Singh also argued that the specialisation that the current framework allows may be lost with unified commands and that if the services couldn't work together now, under the theatre process, the situation may be worse.